 It is necessary to prevent in time the progress of the habit; and, whatever may be the first cause of pollutions, not to let them arrive at a degree of inveteracy.
 When they are of long duration they are cured with great difficulty.
 There is no disorder, says Mr. Hoffman, which torments more the patients, and gives more trouble to the physician, than nocturnal pollutions of long continuance, and which are become habitual, particularly if they have diurnal returns.
-The best remedies are almost always harm than good .'
+The best remedies are almost always in vain administered, and they often do more